Keartroth/It-Takes-A-Village/README.md

 [nivo](https://nivo.rocks/) to display village budgets and budgetary pledges

-[Email Js](https://emailjs.com/)to notify users when event details have been changed after RSVP'ing for an event
+[Email Js](https://emailjs.com/) to notify users when event details have been changed after RSVP'ing for an event

 [dbdiagram.io](https://dbdiagram.io/home) for planning the data structure